 Ever since returning from the mission trip to Honduras last fall, I have been asking the Lord if it is time to move on to a different type of nursing.
-After caring for patients in Honduras, it made me realize how much I miss direct patient interaction and bedside nursing.
-I have now worked in Staff Development for 6 years and have enjoyed teaching other nurses, but am ready for a change.
-One of my colleagues in Staff Development recently transferred to outpatient dialysis part time on evening shift and is enjoying it.
-She said there is another opening for a 4 evenings per week nurse.
+After caring for patients in Honduras, it made me realize how much I miss the direct patient interaction and bedside nursing.
+I have now worked in Staff Development for six years and have enjoyed teaching other nurses, but I am ready for a change.
+One of my colleagues in Staff Development recently transferred to outpatient dialysis part-time on evening shift and is enjoying it.
+She said there is another opening for a nurse to work four evenings per week.
 They are closed every Sunday and holidays, and each nurse works every other Saturday.
-The evening shift extra pay is very good, so my pay would stay the same even though I would be working one less day each week.
-Each RN is on call one Sunday 4 times per year to cover ICU emergency dialysis.
+The evening shift extra pay is good so my pay would stay the same even though I would be working one less day each week.
+Each RN is on call one Sunday four times per year to cover ICU emergency dialysis.

 The Lord gave me peace about applying for the position, so I did.
-The head nurse called me, interviewed me, and gave me a tour of the unit which is a free standing building across the street from the hospital.
-The new unit is designed for dialysis with large windows and a nice open layout of 18 recliner dialysis chairs.
-They do 3 shifts of patients a day Monday through Saturday.
-There is one RN and one technician for 6 patients.
+The head nurse called me, interviewed me, and gave me a tour of the unit which is a free-standing building across the street from the hospital.
+The new unit is designed for dialysis with large windows and a nice open layout of eighteen recliner dialysis chairs.
+They do three shifts of patients a day Monday through Saturday.
+There are one RN and one technician for six patients.
 Day shift dialyzes the 6 a.m. group of patients and starts the next group at 11 a.m.
 Evening shift works 2-10:30 pm and takes the middle group of patients off dialysis, and then starts and finishes the evening group of patients.
 They end by cleaning all the machines internally with bleach and vinegar.

-So the unit dialyzes 54 patients daily.
-Each patient comes to dialysis 2 or 3 times weekly to have their blood cleaned for 3 to 4 hours by the machine because their kidneys have gone stopped working.
-Some patients are waiting for kidney transplants.
-Some patients, especially on evening shift, work all day and then come for dialysis at night.
-The main causes for kidney failure are diabetes and hypertension (high blood pressure).
+The unit dialyzes 54 patients daily.
+Each patient comes to dialysis two or three times weekly to have their blood cleaned for several hours by the machine because their kidneys have gone stopped working.
+A number of the patients are waiting for kidney transplants.
+Some patients, especially on the evening shift, work all day and then come for dialysis at night.
+The main causes of kidney failure are diabetes and hypertension (high blood pressure).
 Without dialysis, the people die within a matter of weeks from kidney failure.
-Sometimes the patients become weary of dialysis, and choose to take themselves off of it and go on hospice for their final days on earth.
+Sometimes the patients become weary of dialysis and choose to take themselves off of it and go on hospice for their final days on earth.

-The next day, the dialysis head nurse called me to offer me the evening position 4 days per week.
+The next day, the dialysis head nurse called me to offer me the evening position four days per week.
 I would keep my full-time benefits.
 She agreed to give me every Wednesday off.
-On the weeks that I worked Saturday, she said my day off would also be Thursday so on those weeks I would have 2 days off together in the middle of the week.
-The orientation is 10 weeks on day shift and the last 2 weeks on evening shift.
+On the weeks that I worked Saturday, she said my day off would also be Thursday so on those weeks I would have two days off together in the middle of the week.
+The orientation is ten weeks on day shift and the final two weeks on the evening shift.
 I would also need to become ACLS (Advanced Cardiac Life Support) certified so I could run a code if a patient had a cardiac arrest while I was dialyzing him in ICU.
 I told her I would consider it and let her know by the end of the week.

-To make matters more complicated, the unit just bought 12 new computerized Cobe 3000 dialysis machines, but we still have 6 older Fresenius machines where we have to do more calculations.
+To make matters more complicated, the unit just bought twelve new computerized Cobe 3000 dialysis machines, but we still have six older Fresenius machines which require more nurse calculations.
 We have a third type of machine in ICU.
 Thankfully, I won’t have to learn that one for awhile.
-They don’t make me take call until I’ve worked here 6 months and am totally comfortable with dialyzing someone independently.
-There is no one around on Sundays to ask questions where the on call nurse is all alone in ICU.
-So you have to able to do your own troubleshooting when you run into problems.
+They don’t make me take call until I’ve worked here six months and am totally comfortable with dialyzing someone independently.
+There is no one around on Sundays to ask questions while the dialysis nurse works alone in ICU.
+You have to be able to do your own troubleshooting when you run into problems.
 It’s a huge responsibility for these critically ill patients.
-It’s good to lean hard on the Lord!
+I am leaning hard on the Lord.